Old Synagogue (Essen): History of the building

 The seizure of power by the National Socialists in 1933 began the Nazi era with increasingly more severe anti-Jewish policies culminating in Kristallnacht on 9-10 November 1938, a night when Jewish owned businesses and synagogues were attacked, many of which were burned to the ground.
 The Old Synagogue was set on fire, which destroyed the interior.
 The exterior remained nearly intact.
 Although Essen itself was very heavily bombed (see Bombing of Essen in World War II), the building itself managed to survive the Second World War without further damage.

-From 1945 to 1959 the former synagogue stood unused as ruin at the edge of the Essen city center; members of the Jewish community who had survived the The Holocaust used the Rabbinerhaus as their center.
+From 1945 to 1959 the former synagogue stood unused as ruin at the edge of the Essen city center; members of the Jewish community who had survived The Holocaust used the Rabbinerhaus as their center.
 In 1959, the community built a much smaller synagogue, which is the current place of worship.
 In the same year, the city of Essen acquired the former synagogue and in the following years of 1960–1961 renovated it into a museum for industrial design, the "Haus Industrieform".
 For this purpose the interior was renovated, redesigned to fit its new purpose, the remnants of the synagogue's Torah ark were removed, and any surviving mosaics and ornaments were plastered or painted over.
 The main prayer hall was divided, a new floor was installed, and the ceiling was covered.

 A fire, caused by a short circuit, severely damaged the Design exhibition in 1979.
 This event and a changed attitude toward handling historic buildings caused the city council of Essen to found the current institution Alte Synagoge, a place of remembrance and a center for historical and political documentation.
 From 1986 to 1988 the entire building was reconstructed, funded by the state of North Rhine-Westphalia, recapturing something of the former appearance, restoring the soaring dome (in plain plaster rather than the original blue mosaic), reinstating the balcony, and reconstructing the marble ark for the Torah.